Lauritz-Uni/dis-projekt/README.md

 At this point you are presented with a variety of feature filters which you can alter based on your preferences, by either typing, selecting from a drop-down menu, or adjusting min-max slider bars.
 Once you are finished, press the "Apply Filters" button, and a list of movies matching your preferences will be generated (Please allow the movie posters some time to load :) ).

 Movies are presented with title, poster, and various types of relevant information, such as genre and score received from critics, audience, and Rotten Tomatoes.
-If you are interested in finding out more information about a given movie, or want to read its critic reviews, you just have to click on the movie.
+If you are interested in finding out more information about a given movie, or want to read its critic reviews, you just have to click on the movie to access them :).

 ## E/R Diagram